computer-lab/computerlab.io/source/_posts/the-truly-free-open-source-mfa.md

 carefully put together a CV and applied for scholarships, one might be able to get a free or cheap ride at Hunter College or UCLA.
 I'm sure there are other good options out there.
-But getting on the institutional MFA track poses three problems for me: 1) chicken and egg problem of needing to build a quality portfolio while being employed full time without the skills and connections that an MFA is supposed to provide, 2) space is limited, so there's a good chance I wouldn't even get admitted, 3) these institutions are far from where I live, __and are now closed indefinitely__.
+But getting on the institutional MFA track poses three problems for me: 1) there's a chicken and egg problem of needing to build a quality portfolio, while being employed full time, without the skills and connections needed to build a portfolio that an MFA is supposed to provide, 2) space is limited, so there's a good chance I wouldn't even get admitted, 3) these institutions are far from where I live, __and are now closed indefinitely__.

 ![43 of the top 500 artists by auction sales went to Yale, lol.
 Image source: artnet](/images/free-mfa-yale.jpg)